 Financial liabilities designated upon initial recognition as at fair value through profit or loss are designated at the initial date of recognition, and only if the criteria in IFRS 9 are satisfied.
 Gains or losses on liabilities designated at fair value through profit or loss are recognised in the statement of profit or loss, except for the gains or losses arising from the Group's own credit risk which are presented in other comprehensive income with no subsequent reclassification to the statement of profit or loss.
-The net fair value gain or loss recognised in the statement of profit or loss does not include any interest charged on these financial liabilities.
+The net fair value gain or loss recognised in the statement of profit or loss and profit or loss.